Glenda Shouse: Counting Woes

 ~Psalm 150:6 NKJV

-I was having a “woe is me”day, recounting all the problems in my life.
+I was having a “counting woes” day, recounting all the problems in my life.

-Can you remember having a day like this when you counted “woes” instead of blessings?
-The enemy of our soul is happy when we are distracted by the trials that we are experiencing.
+Can you remember having a day like this when you counted woes instead of blessings?
+The enemy of our soul is happy when we are distracted by the trials we experience.
 Then we won’t notice God’s beauty surrounding us.
-My mind was on me and all I needed to accomplish, instead of remembering all Jesus has done for me.
+My mind was on me and all I needed to accomplish, instead of remembering all Jesus had done for me.

-My circumstances did not change on my”woe is me”day, but my heart did as I began praising the Lord for His goodness in my life.
+My circumstances did not change on my woe-is-me day, but my heart did as I praised the Lord for His goodness in my life.

 Genre: Non-fiction